inukshuk/anystyle/README.md

     > Anystyle.parse 'John Lafferty, Andrew McCallum, and Fernando Pereira.
 2001.
 Conditional random fields: probabilistic models for segmenting and labeling sequence data.
 In Proceedings of the International Conference on Machine Learning, pages 282-289.
 Morgan Kaufmann, San Francisco, CA.'
     => [{:author=>"John Lafferty and Andrew McCallum and Fernando Pereira", :title=>"Conditional random fields: probabilistic models for segmenting and labeling sequence data", :booktitle=>"Proceedings of the International Conference on Machine Learning", :pages=>"282--289", :publisher=>"Morgan Kaufmann", :location=>"San Francisco, CA", :year=>2001, :type=>:inproceedings}]

+If you want to make Anystyle-Parser smarter, please consider sending us your tagged references (see below).

 Contributing
 ------------